nordeim/SG-Point-Of-Sale/deployment_guide-database.md

-Yes, I can confirm that the SQL script I provided in the previous response is the **complete and correct database schema** based on the definitive "super-set" design.

 My validation process for this schema involved:
 *   **Completeness Check:** Ensuring that every functional requirement from the PRD (e.g., multi-tenancy, product variants, GST, auditing, accounting) has corresponding tables and relationships.
 *   **Structural Integrity Analysis:** Verifying normalization principles, referential integrity (foreign keys), and the correct application of constraints (`UNIQUE`, `CHECK`).